-Greater Wellington Regional Council provides a FREE cycle skills programme for schools.
+Greater Wellington Regional Council provides a FREE cycle skills programme for schools in the Wellington region.
+Pedal Ready is a fully accredited BikeReady provider.
 Find out more at .

 Micro Scooters has developed Scooter Safety rules for schools and parents to share with their children.
 Micro also run a Scooter Safety programme for schools.